vectorgrp/xcp-lite/README.md

 Requires CANape 23.

+## Version History

+Disclaimer: This code is in experimental state.
+There is no release tagging and semantic versioning yet.

+### V0.3.0

+Registry data model and user API refactored
+Bugfixes

 ## Introduction

 XCP is a measurement and calibration protocol commonly used in the automotive industry.
 It is an ASAM standard.